mlochbaum/BQN/doc/take.md

 - `𝕩` can be an atom, or array of any rank (the result will be an array).
 - `𝕨` can be negative to take or drop from the end instead of the beginning.
 - For Take, if `𝕨` is larger than the length of `𝕩`, then [fills](fill.md) are added.
-- `𝕨` can have multiple numbers corresponding to leading axes of `𝕩`.
+- `𝕨` can have multiple numbers corresponding to [leading](leading.md) axes of `𝕩`.
 - `𝕨` is allowed to be longer than the rank of `𝕩`; `𝕩` will be extended to fit.

 These extensions can be combined as well, so there are a lot of possibilities.
 A good picture to have in mind is cutting out a corner of the array `𝕩`.
-This is because the result `𝕨↑𝕩` or `𝕨↓𝕩` always aligns with one side of `𝕩` along each axis, so it aligns with the corner where those sides meet.
+This is because the result `𝕨↑𝕩` or `𝕨↓𝕩` always aligns with one side of `𝕩` along each axis, so it also aligns with the corner where those sides meet.

 The result `d↓𝕩` is always the same as `t↑𝕩` for some other argument `t`, but computing `t` wouldn't be too convenient.
 The reverse isn't true: only Take can insert fills, so results that include them can't come from Drop.

 ## One axis

 Let's start with a natural number `𝕨`.
-Take gives the first `𝕨` major cells of `𝕩` (or elements of a list), while Drop gives all but the first `𝕨`.
+Take gives the first `𝕨` [major cells](array.md#cells) of `𝕩` (or elements of a list), while Drop gives all but the first `𝕨`.

         4 ↑ "take and drop"

         4 ↓ "take and drop"

         1 ↓ >"maj"‿"orc"‿"ell"